opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/basemaps.rst

 Adding basemaps
 ===============

 Basemaps are the canvas on which geographic data are represented.
-They are used for any map displayed on OpenDataSoft, whether it is that of the visualization map of a dataset or of the Map Builder.
+They are used for any map displayed on OpenDataSoft, whether it is the visualization map of a dataset or the Map Builder.

 A basic basemap is used by default for all maps of all OpenDataSoft domains.
 It is however possible to change that default basemap, as well as to make other basemaps available in an OpenDataSoft portal.
 It will allow users to change the basemap at any time on a map, and even to change the default basemap of a specific dataset.